New Military-Spec Mercedes G-Wagen Announced With More Power, Torque

 Gallery: Military Mercedes-Benz G-Class W464

 According to Australia's Which Car, the new 'Special-Ops' G-Class carries the W464 series, now exclusively available to government agencies and militaries "for rescue and special operations."
+However, the publication confirmed that the W461 will still be manufactured.

 Details aren't readily available to the public, but it's announced that the non-civilian G-Class W464 G350d will have more off-road capabilities plus a more powerful 3.0-liter turbo-diesel straight-six.